awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-export-configurations.md

 To create a stream that exports to Kinesis Data Streams, your Greengrass components [create a stream](work-with-streams.md#streammanagerclient-create-message-stream) with an export definition that includes one or more `KinesisConfig` objects\.
 This object defines export settings, such as the target data stream, batch size, batch interval, and priority\.

 When your Greengrass components receive data from devices, they [append messages](work-with-streams.md#streammanagerclient-append-message) that contain a blob of data to the target stream\.
 Then, stream manager exports the data based on the batch settings and priority defined in the stream's export configurations\.

+Stream manager generates a unique, random UUID as a partition key for each record uploaded to Amazon Kinesis\.

 ## AWS IoT SiteWise asset properties<a name="export-to-iot-sitewise"></a>